-Recommendation 7.2 The external auditor should attend the issuer's Annual Meeting to answer questions from shareholders in relation to the audit.
+Recommendation 7.2: The external auditor should attend the issuer's Annual Meeting to answer questions from shareholders in relation to the audit.

-The external auditor is regularly invited to meet with the Audit and Risk Committee including without management present.
+The external auditor is regularly invited to meet with the Audit and Risk Committee, including occasions where management is not present.